MyScript/myscript-common-element/README.md

 </html>
 ```

-6. Launch a local Web server like the one below and open the page in your browser (at [0.0.0.0:8000](http://0.0.0.0:8000) if you used the one below) to start using it!
+6. Launch a local Web server to start using it!
+We recommend to use the polymer one, you can find more information on the [Polymer website](https://www.polymer-project.org/3.0/start/install-3-0).

 ```
-python -m SimpleHTTPServer
+polymer serve
 ```

 You can find this guide and a more complete example on the [MyScript Developer website](https://developer.myscript.com/docs/interactive-ink/latest/web/web-components/common-element/).